grantsingleton/face-recognition/index.md

 })
 ```

-The run function sets everyting up for the face recognition AI to work.
+The run function sets everything up for the face recognition AI to work.
 It begins by loading the models.
 ```javascript
 // change to tiny face detector for faster rendering await changeFaceDetector(TINY_FACE_DETECTOR);